Variable#

 Introduction#

-This chapter covers the declaration and manipulation of GAMSPy variables.
-Many of the concepts covered in the previous chapters are directly applicable here.
+This chapter covers the declaration and manipulation of GAMSPy Variables.
+Many concepts from previous chapters apply here as well.

 A variable is the GAMSPy name for what are called endogenous variables by economists, columns or activities by linear programming experts, and decision variables by industrial Operations Research practitioners.
 They are the entities whose values are generally unknown until after a model has been solved.
 A crucial difference between GAMSPy variables and columns in traditional mathematical programming terminology is that one GAMSPy variable is likely to be associated with many columns in the traditional formulation.